t-abtamene/Windows-Driver-Developer-Supplemental-Tools/codeql/windows-drivers/queries/PortedQueries/README.md

 * How to run the program

 If msbuild is not in the env path, the run_all_tests.cmd script should be run in Developer Command Prompt Window of visual studio.
-One must also have to add the the codeql.exe path to environment variables to avoid going back to the codeql directory to run codeql commands.
+One must also have to add the the codeql.exe path to environment variables to avoid going back and forth to the codeql directory to run codeql commands.
 The run_all_tests and run_only_analysis scripts assume that, but anyone can update the script to way they want.

 The two main codeql commands used in this project are create and analyse.
 A basic use of this commands is shown below: